julzaza/wildwitchherbs/_posts/2025-07-13-blood-offering-for-fertility.md

 **[Explore Full Moon Rituals with Sacred Herbs](/full-moon-rituals/)** steeped in magic and lunar power to deepen your connection.

+For a detailed step-by-step on returning menstrual blood to the Earth, see **[Blood and Soil: The Old Magic of Menstrual Offerings](/menstrual-blood-earth-ritual/)**.

 ## ✧ What If You’re Not Bleeding During the New Moon?

 No need to wait.